jpriniski/NetCom/README.md

 Please refer to the following data files, Jupyter Notebooks, and R scripts listed.
 Subdirectories are formatted as headers, with important files in that directory listed as bullet points.
 The main replication files are marked with a ⭐️, and are `InteractionDynamics.R`, `Focal Narrative Alignment.ipynb`, `NarrativeShifts.R` (for modeling experimental data), and `SimulationCode.ipynb` (running the agent-based models).
 For more detailed instructions on running these scripts, consult comments in the notebooks and R scripts.

 ### Data
-- `all_interation_data.csv`: long-formatted dataframe of all interactions.
+- `all_interaction_data.csv`: long-formatted dataframe of all interactions.
 (Analysis scripts based on this dataframe)
 - `all_tweets.csv`: long-formatted dataframe of all pre-/post-interaction personal narratives.
 (Analysis scripts based on this dataframe)
 - Network Interactions: long-formatted .csv files for individual network runs.
-File names: f20h1.csv means Face N = 20 Homogenous Run 1.
+File names: f20h1.csv means Face N = 20 Homogeneous Run 1.
 - Pre- and Post Data: wide-formatted .csv files of personal narratives and pre-/post- interaction hashtags.
 Pre- and Post-interaction hashtags were not analyzed in this experiment.
-File names: f20h1.csv means Face N = 20 Homogenous Run 1.
+File names: f20h1.csv means Face N = 20 Homogeneous Run 1.

 ### Data Analysis
 - Network Interaction